We started a conversation…

-To do that we need a deep understanding of the key problems and a rich insight into what customers have experienced throughout the pandemic.
+To do that we needed a deep understanding of the key problems and a rich insight into what customers have experienced throughout the pandemic.

-We want to pull together different strands of conversations that are happening in isolation to help on both fronts.
+We wanted to pull together different strands of conversations that are happening in isolation to help on both fronts.

-We are listening to water customers to understand their experience over the past year, what happened to them and what it has felt like.
-We are also listening to companies and to experts to get a richer, rounder picture informed by their insight.
+We listened to water customers to understand their experience during the pandemic, what happened to them and what it felt like.
+We also listened to companies and to experts to get a richer, rounder picture informed by their insight.

 We care about the water sector doing all it can to support and deliver for customers.
-So we are exploring what more can be done in these unprecedented times to make sure customers get the help that will make a difference for them.
+So we explored what more could be done in these unprecedented times to make sure customers get the help that will make a difference for them.

-And we want to share what we hear – the good ideas, the areas that need attention, and the learning that we and others pick up.
-Through an open and collaborative approach, we can help to make sure that customers across the country are getting what they need from their water company.
+And we wanted to share what we hear – the good ideas, the areas that need attention, and the learning that we and others pick up.
+Through an open and collaborative approach, we want to help to make sure that customers across the country are getting what they need from their water company.

-To begin with we will #ListenCareShare around three themes, which different independent surveys and reports have identified as deep-rooted areas of concern emerging or being exacerbated as consequences of the pandemic:
+We focused #ListenCareShare around three themes, which different independent surveys and reports identified as deep-rooted areas of concern emerging or being exacerbated as consequences of the pandemic:

 - Financial vulnerability